 The Great War memorial

-The ground has been broken for work to begin on a World War I memorial thought to be the first of its kind in the country, following the poignant centenary of the day the guns fell silent.
+The World War One memorial is thought to be the first of its kind in the country, following the poignant centenary of the day the guns fell silent.

 The new memorial will be an elevated, circular design allowing a protected space for reflection.

-A 5 metre high inscribed monument will feature in the middle of the memorial, explaining the purpose of the memorial.
+A five metre high inscribed monument will feature in the middle of the memorial, explaining the purpose of the memorial.

 There will be space lower down for poppies to be placed in the lead up to future Remembrance Days and other events.